Think about the last time you were hard on yourself for something awkward you said or did socially.

 I explain more in this video:

 3. Meditate.
-I don't care about chakras or auras.
-I care about high performance, and meditation is one of the most important practices I've adopted in the last 10 years.
+Meditation is one of the most important practices I've adopted in the last 10 years.
 Three months ago I made it a priority to meditate every day.

 The people skills benefit to meditation is that you'll notice that you can more easily handle the emotions your inner jerk summons.
 You'll be able to sit with those emotions and just like a gust of wind, you'll be able to let it pass away.

-There are great apps that make it easy to get started.
+There are great apps that make it easy to get started with meditation.
 (Important side note: everyone I've talked to said that you need at least seven days of sessions before you notice any results.
 I'd agree.)

 4. Acknowledge your inner jerk and tell them you'll be okay without them.
 This one is a little strange, but stay with me.
 At their core, our inner jerks are really trying to do one thing: keep us safe by avoiding risks.
 You'll probably hear from your inner jerk the closer you get to the edge of your comfort zone.